JGarnica22/PSlab/VIPER/README.md

 VIPER is run on a previous network defining interactions.
 In our case, we will infer TF activity from a TF-target network that was generated with **ARACNe (Algorithm for the Reconstruction of Accurate Cellular Networks)**.

 **IMPORTANT!!
-In this script we are providing a specific cellular network created on mouse CD4 T cell data.** If you want to use `VIPER`on a different cellular network you should either downloaded from an available source or create your own with `ARACNe`.<br/>
+In this script we are providing a specific cellular network created on mouse CD4 T cell data.** If you want to use `VIPER` on a different cellular network you should either download it from an available source or create your own with `ARACNe`.<br/>
 <br/>

 For the script you will need the following input files: